List of Marvel Comics characters: M: Mentor

+Mentor is the name of two characters appearing in American comic books published by Marvel Comics.

 A'lars

-Mentor (A'lars) is the leader of the Titanian colony, where he is the father of Thanos and Starfox.
-The character first appeared in Iron Man #55, and was created by Jim Starlin.
-His back-story was based on Greek mythology.
-Some years later, he was retconned to be a member of the Eternals, separately based on Greek mythology.

 Imperial Guard

 Mentor is a member of the Shi'ar Imperial Guard.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 Mentor is capable of instantaneous processing of vast amounts of information.
-Like many original members of the Imperial Guard, Mentor is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Brainiac 5.
+Like many members of the Imperial Guard, Mentor is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Brainiac 5.

 Mentor was one of the first initiates of the Imperial Guard, assembled by the Shi'ar along with Gladiator, Magic, Mentor, and Quasar for the purpose of stopping Rook'shir.
-Defeating Rook'shir, The Guard becomes the first line of defense of the Shi'ar Empire.
+Defeating Rook'shir, the Guard becomes the first line of defense of the Shi'ar Empire.

-Some centuries later, Mentor is present when the Shi'ar Empire comes into conflict with the X-Men regarding the Phoenix entity, with the Guard battling them at the command of Emperor D'Ken and his sister, the Grand Admiral, Princess Lilandra Neramani.

-After the 2009 "War of Kings" storyline, Mentor succeeds Gladiator as praetor of the Imperial Guard.
-A short time later, he and his lover, fellow Imperial Guardsman Plutonia, choose to bond with Raptor amulets; he is taken over by Strel and vanishes.
+Meows Morales

+Meows Morales is a cat version of Miles Morales from an unidentified universe.
+He solely appears in Spider-Man Annual #1 (2019), where he participates in the Secret Roar.